 Can you believe a festival of playing with mud?

 Nepal is an agricultural country.
 Despite this, many parts of Nepal lack modern technologies to plant rice.
-The men plow field while women plant the rice seedlings while singing and dancing called “Ropai songs” along with eating Dahi- Chiura (curd and beaten rice), local alcohols (as per preference), fruits, pickles, etc. The splashing of muds brings the merriment of field plowing.
+The men plow fields while women plant the rice seedlings while singing and dancing called “Ropai songs” along with eating Dahi- Chiura (curd and beaten rice), local alcohols (as per preference), fruits, pickles, etc. The splashing of muds brings the merriment of field plowing.
 Also, the singing of local music fills the air with magic, making it a genuine Nepali festival.
 If you are visiting Nepal during Monsoon in late July, then you can experience this amazing celebration in Nepal.

 These were the top 10 widely celebrated festivals in Nepal.
-If you want to live in a presence for merrymaking rather than scrolling festivals of Nepal online, have a visit to Nepal during the time of these amazing festival celebrations.
+If you want to live in a presence for merrymaking rather than scrolling the festivals of Nepal online, have a visit to Nepal during the time of these amazing festival celebrations.
 We highly recommend you visit Nepal to experience the dynamic, religious connotation, history, identity of age-long practices of various cultures.
 These festivals in Nepal take the foundation of mythological and historical background.
-Although involvement in every festival might not be workable to you during your visit to Nepal, why not entailing yourself in these amazing galas worth experiencing?
+Although involvement in every festival might not be workable to you during your visit to Nepal, why not entail yourself in these amazing galas worth experiencing?